 - They are the cultivar, as such; they are not very invasive to the landscape.
 They are plants without suckers and with few seeds

-- Lo and Behold Butterfly Bush has very flashy panicles which are common purple flowers at the end of each branch from July to September
+- Butterfly Bush has very flashy panicles which are common purple flowers at the end of each branch from July to September

 - The plant has got grayish-green foliage all season.
 The plant has some fruit but ornamentally speaking, they are not significant